jaap-dekkinga/fingerprinting_code/README.md

 * The sample rate of the audio should be 10,240 Hz.
 (You will need to resample the audio.)
 * The length of the fingerprint will be proportional to the length of the audio.

+> Fingerprint *ExtractFingerprintFromRawFile(const char *filePath);

+* This function will read a file containing the raw PCM wave data.
+It assumes there is no audio file header.
+* The audio samples should be 16-bit mono PCM, with a sample rate of 10,240 Hz.

 ## Step 2: Use 'CompareFingerprints' to calculate the similiarity of two fingerprints.